JiajiaasEsther/cse15l-lab-reports/cse15l-lab1-report.md

 ---
 **Install VSCode**

 Visit [Visual Studio Code](https://code.visualstudio.com/) website.
-Follow the instructions to download and install it on your computer.And it looks like this.
+Follow the instructions to download and install it on your computer.
+And it looks like this.
 <img width="1280" alt="install VSCode" src="https://user-images.githubusercontent.com/97696711/149471270-fed275b5-a1d5-413f-8ac2-808859adfda3.png">